 within the local authority area) will make arrangements to work together with appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their needs.

 The three safeguarding partners have a shared and equal duty to work together to safeguard and promote the welfare of children.
-To fulfil this role they must set out how they will work together and with any relevant agencies as relevant agencies and - if named - schools will have a statutory duty to cooperate with the published arrangements.
+To fulfil this role they must set out how they will work together and with any relevant agencies.